Reader Advisory Panel

 Location: Richmond, Virginia

-Nick Baronian is a Security Administrator for a large media company in the United States.
+Nick Baronian is a Security Engineer for a financial institution in the United States.
 Prior to focusing on security, Nick worked as a Linux Systems Administrator.
 When not spending time with his family, Nick tries to stay active in the Linux and Security communities.

 Hari Boukis